rubygems/rubygems/doc/bundler/development/DEBUGGING.md

 > **Note**
 > Interactive debugging is not possible in the test suite.
 Most tests use Open3 to run Bundler in a sub process and capture the output into a string, which makes it impossible to use pry even if you can get it to load.

+## Debugging with `pry`

+To dive into the code with Pry: `RUBYOPT=-rpry dbundle` to require pry and then run commands.

+For background context: you can manipulate environment variables in Ruby to control the Ruby interpreter's behavior.
+Ruby uses the `RUBYOPT` environment variable to specify options to launch Ruby with.

+The arguments of `RUBYOPT` are applied as if you had typed them as flags after `ruby`.
+The `-r` flag means 'require'.
+So saying `-rpry` means `require 'pry'`.
+To illustrate, `ruby -rpry /path/to/bundle` is the same as `RUBYOPT=-rpry ruby /path/to/bundle`.

+So, `RUBYOPT=-rpry dbundle` is saying "require pry and require this path to Bundler", which means that you will start your development environment with `pry` and your local bundler.

+_Why is this necessary?_ Why isn't `require 'pry'; binding.pry` enough?

+The reason for combining `RUBYOPT` with `dbundle` is because Bundler takes over what gems are available.
+If you have `pry` installed on your machine but not included in the Gemfile, Bundler itself will remove `pry` from the list of gems you can require.
+Setting `RUBYOPT=-rpry` is a way to require `pry` before Bundler takes over and removes it from the list of gems that can be required.
+That way, later, you can take advantage of `binding.pry` and have it work.
+Unfortunately, if you waited until the point of `binding.pry` to `require 'pry'`, it would fail anytime `pry` is not in the Gemfile.

 ### Local setup

 The easiest way to test locally is to set up a directory with a Gemfile and run your Bundler shell alias (see the [development setup](SETUP.md) docs for instructions on setting up the alias).